Image Source - (@iAmMaccing)

 Apple's switch control is an accessibility feature that allows users with very limited mobility to control their entire iPhone, iPad or iPod Touch in combination with ability switches and other adaptive devices for mobility impairments.
-No matter how comfortable users are with technology, researching and practising switch control tips and tricks will lead to becoming a switch master in no time.
+No matter how comfortable users are with technology, researching and practicing switch control tips and tricks will lead to becoming a switch master in no time.
 Start your journey by joining online communities, watching video tutorials and connecting with Apple Support.

 Apple's community is a great first place to look for frequently answered questions on all things to do with Apple products, including accessibility features.
 If you don't find the answer to your question, simply start a new discussion thread and wait for community members to give you an answer.

 Tecla Community on Facebook

 Tecla Tips is a Facebook community that includes members who are switch control users and experts on Tecla products as well as Apple's accessibility features.
 Many of the community members have had years of experience using switch control and have up-to-date knowledge about how it has evolved from iOS 7 to today's iOS 11.
 Another similar group with equally awesome members is HandsOptional (you must request to be added).

 Quora is an online discussion-based community with a purpose to allow anyone with Internet access to ask a question that can be answered by anyone who reads it!
 As of March 2016, Quora had 100 million monthly users, meaning you're likely to have someone answer a specific question you have about switch control and Apple's accessibility tools.